botify-labs/simpleflow/docs/src/features/swf_layer.md

     - `AWS_SECRET_ACCESS_KEY`
     - `region`

-If neither of the previous methods were used, you can still set the AWS credentials with :meth:`swf.settings.set`:
+If neither of the previous methods were used, you can still set the AWS credentials with `swf.settings.set`:

 ```python
 >>> import swf.settings